jluk/ACC-Documentation/README.md

 Your console is set to timeout after 10 minutes of zero output activity.
 You can reactivate your console by pressing the "Enter" key after timeout.

-## VM sku
-Your console is running in a Debian-based Linux container on a single-tenant F1 during preview.

 ## Pricing
 This will be a free service to all Azure customers.

 ## Supported browsers
+The Cloud Console is recommended for Chrome, Edge, and Safari.
-The Cloud Console is supported for Chrome, Firefox, Safari, IE, and Edge.
-Shortcut functionality will be subject to browser settings.
+The console is supported for Chrome, Firefox, Safari, IE, and Edge, but shortcut functionality will be subject to specific browser settings.

 ## Feedback
 [Internal] Please provide feedback on the Cloud Console Teams discussion.

-## Updates
-* Mounting storage - v0.1 live (run `createclouddrive` to create subdirectory found in user's HOME)
-* Tooling 2.0 - TBD
-* Force restart - TBD

 ## Known Preview Issues
 1. CLI 2.0 cmd and autocomplete performance - F1 compensation